Nootropic Coffee vs Regular Coffee

 That added function can make the product easier to position for a certain type of buyer.
 It narrows the story in a way that can actually strengthen the brand when done well.

 Regular coffee sells coffee.
-Nootropic coffee offers a more specific coffee experience with a clearer reason to exist.
+Nootropic coffee sells a more specific coffee experience with a more defined reason to exist.

 Why nootropic coffee can be such a strong product concept

 In a crowded market, products often need a stronger wedge.
-Nootropic coffee can provide that wedge because it builds on an existing habit while giving the brand a more specific promise and experienc expect.
+Nootropic coffee can provide that wedge because it builds on an existing habit while giving the founder a more specific promise to communicate.

 It can create better differentiation

-A product framed around focus or clarity is easier to distinguish from another broad “premium coffee” message if the audience fit is right.
+A product framed around focus or clarity is easier to distinguish than another broad “premium coffee” message if the audience fit is right.

 It can support more intentional brand language